tunjan/tunjan.github.io/src/reading.md

 ## Inspectional

-It tells you whether it is **worth** giving it an analytical reading.
+Tells you whether it is **worth** giving the book an analytical reading.
 If you decide to give it up, you will have learnt a lot from it.
 If you decide to continue into analytical reading, it will allow to **answer** many questions.

 <q>Some books are to be tasted,
 others to be swallowed,
-and some to to be chewed and digested</q>
+and some to be chewed and digested</q>

-### Assumptions

-- You do not know wether to read the book analytically.
-- You have limited time to find it out.

 ### Questions